|Nutritional Guidelines (per serving)|

 Taste, and adjust the seasonings to taste.

-Transfer to a small bowl or serving container (I like to use a mason jar) and place in the fridge; dressing will thicken slightly and set as it cools.
+Transfer to a small bowl or serving container and place in the fridge; dressing will thicken slightly and set as it cools.

 - To use your ranch dressing as a dip, just add a bit extra mayonnaise and a bit less soy milk to make it thicker.